securityfirst/tent-content/contents_en/operations/arrests/beginner/prevention.md

 *   Behave politely and appropriately;

-*   Keep permits and legal documentents correct and accessible;
+*   Keep permits and legal documents correct and accessible;

 *   Understand local context and obey local laws and customs where possible.